-This week’s fairy cake topper tutorial and fairy toadstool cake tutorial are by the award-winning cake artist, Vicky Teather from her brand new book, Making Sugar Models.
+This week’s fairy toadstool cake and fairy cake topper tutorial are by the award-winning cake artist, Vicky Teather from her brand new book, Making Sugar Models.

 Whether you’re a complete beginner or an accomplished cake decorator, the sugar models and cake projects are suitable for all skill levels and make the perfect centrepiece for lots of different occasions.